 And while the tobacco industry agreed to stop paying for tobacco product placement in movies, cigarettes still appear in far too many youth-rated movies.

 The tobacco industry has adapted to restrictions on print and television advertising by turning to other marketing methods.
 One such method is direct mailing to their target customers.
-Tobacco companies increasingly rely on direct mailing as a way of advertising and providing incentives for users to buy their products.
+Tobacco companies use direct mailing as a way of advertising and providing incentives for users to buy their products.
 Young people often get on tobacco-companies' mailing lists after providing their personal information in exchange for a tobacco-related coupon or smokeless sample at a bar promotion, or when completing an Internet survey.

 Convenience stores are effective places for reaching youth.
-Almost 90 percent of teens shop at convenience stores at least once a month.
-In 2001, just three years after the Master Settlement Agreement, which prohibited marketing to kids, the tobacco industry increased their marketing budget by 66 percent to $11.2 billion.
-In-store promotions accounted for most of the spending increase.
-2 And it has been widely documented that in-store marketing is an important way for tobacco companies to promote their products to hook new, young smokers and keep smokers from quitting.
-3
+Seventy percent of adolescents shop in convenience stores at least weekly.
+In the first 10 years after the November 1998 legal settlement between the states and the tobacco companies (1999-2008), tobacco manufacturers spent more than $110 billion – 92% of their total marketing expenditures – to advertise and promote cigarettes and smokeless tobacco products in the retail environment, according to the Federal Trade Commission.6 And it has been widely documented that in-store marketing is an important way for tobacco companies to promote their products to hook new, young smokers and keep smokers from quitting.

 Tobacco Industry Youth Prevention Efforts